caoduycp03/Craftman/README.md

 ## Train from scratch
 We provide our training code to facilitate future research.
 And we provide a data sample in `data`.
-100k data sample can be downloaded from https://pub-c7137d332b4145b6b321a6c01fcf8911.r2.dev/Objaverse_100k.zip
+100k data sample for VAE training can be downloaded from (to be uploaded) 100k data sample for diffusion training can be downloaded from https://pub-c7137d332b4145b6b321a6c01fcf8911.r2.dev/Objaverse_100k.zip selected UUID for training can be downloaded from https://pub-c7137d332b4145b6b321a6c01fcf8911.r2.dev/UUID.txt

-*Due to the costs associated with data deployment.
-If you could help share our work on social media in any form, we would be grateful.
-As a token of our appreciation, you will receive download links to exclusive content stored on AWS S3, which can achieve download speeds of 20-100 MB/s.*

 For more training details and configs, please refer to the `configs` folder.